 We had an opportunity to drive a 4Runner off road.
 The Trail Edition is the 4Runner for those who plan to use the vehicle for recreation so that was our choice.
 Almost like an FJ Cruiser with four doors, the 4Runner Trail Edition is set up to cruise to a trailhead, confidently drive on the trail itself, and return to the highway.
 That makes its capabilities and packaging advantages ideal for those who camp, hunt, fish or regularly travel backcountry roads.
 It can ford up to 27 inches of water and has 9.6 inches of ground clearance.
 Skid plates are included for the engine, transfer case and fuel tank.
 Two tow hooks are mounted on the front although in a low position that might make them hard to reach if stuck in a stream or snow bank.
 A rear receiver hitch is standard, for towing up to 5000 pounds, and its presence makes for easy vehicle recovery from the rear.
 Just as important, the 4Runner has the durability to do this stuff without wearing out in one season.

-We found the manual part-time transfer case easy to operate that comes on the SR5 and Trail grade.
-There is a stubby lever that actuates 4WD High Range and 4WD Low Range.
-Sometimes lever-actuated part-time systems can be balky, but on our Trail Edition we were able to slip in and our of 4-Low without any dithering.
+We found the manual part-time transfer case that comes on the SR5 and Trail Edition easy to operate.
+The stubby lever that used to actuate 4WD High Range and 4WD Low Range has vanished for 2013, replaced by a switch.
+On our Trail Edition we were able to slip in and out of 4-Low without any dithering.
 The Trail Edition's part-time system is shared with the SR5.

 The Limited gets a dial-actuated full-time system that is always on, ready for changing road conditions or inclement weather.
 The Limited is better for ice and wintry conditions when grip is inconsistent.
 It automatically apportions power to the tires with the best grip.
 The driver need do nothing to engage it.